 Huevos Rancheros is a popular Mexican dish of fried or poached eggs served on a tortilla with a spicy tomato sauce.
 Quick and easy to make, and incredibly delicious!

 When you live in Southern California, especially Los Angeles, Mexican food is a big deal.
 We live and breathe it!
 Huevos rancheros is one of those dishes that can be thrown together with just a few ingredients.
 (This post was originally published on May 4th, 2012 and has been updated.
 As an Amazon Affiliate, I earn commission on qualifying purchases.)

 The last time you probably had Huevos Rancheros was on that trip to Baja during college.
 Too many margaritas the night before?
 Not that I was spying on you or anything.

-- corn tortillas 2 per person
+- Eggs; 2 per person

-- Top each egg with warm salsa.
+- Transfer each egg onto the warm tortillas and top each egg with warm salsa.

 - Garnish with chopped cilantro, sliced jalapenos and green onions if desired.